mitchness/DoorDilemma/README.md

                 LARRY (pouting)
          Wow.
 Door respect is dead.

+LARRY, JEFF, and SUSIE enter the studio.

+                PILATES INSTUCTOR SUBSTITUTE
+         Hello everyone.
+Let's start.

+         I just want to anounce that Sandra will still not be able to join us.
+         Her shoulder has still not mended.

 ## SCENE 9 – INT.
 COFFEE SHOP – NEXT DAY
 LARRY and JEFF enter.
 Larry opens the door for JEFF.